canonical/jaas-documentation/howto/manage-models.md

 (manage-models)=
 # Manage models

-(migrate-a-model-to-jimm)=
+(migrate-a-model-to-jaas)=
-## Migrate a model to JIMM
+## Migrate a model to JAAS

-In many scenarios it is necessary to migrate models to and from an environment that includes JAAS.
+This section describes how to migrate a model to JAAS from an existing Juju controller.

 ### Prerequisites